leta199/Simulation-Random-Walks/README.md

 - Setting up simulation parameters
 - Simulating an amount won after n many bets
 - Simualting "Gamblers Ruin" using random walks
+- Graphing the random walk and finding the probability of making between $4600 and $6000 from 100,000 bets in a casino

 ## HOW IT'S MADE
 Languages used: R (version 4.5.1)